-Can you even expect Spring to come about for your photography business this year?
-Nothing is thawing out, new waves keep coming around.
-Waves of crisis, cold and fear, perhaps even despair.
-Many places are closing or already closed down and you’re getting tired of it.
+Can you even expect spring to come about for your photography business this year?
+Nothing is thawing out; new waves keep coming around — waves of crisis, cold, fear, and perhaps even despair.
+Many places are closing or already closed, and you’re tired of it.
 How can one imagine their future in an industry like this?

-Everything works different now, the world is upside down.
+Everything works differently now; the world is upside down.
 Some previously tried methods no longer function.

 First, an overview:

 - For some, Mini Sessions feel too cheap.
-That doesn’t have to be the case – they’re currently becoming very popular.
-They can become an important source of income, especially during this time of crisis.
+That doesn’t have to be the case – they’re becoming trendy.
+They can become an essential source of income, especially during this crisis.

-- Setting out with concrete tools, rules as well as some well thought-out time management will save you a lot of confusion and ensures a better atmosphere.
+- Setting out concrete tools and rules, as well as some well-thought-out time management, will save you a lot of confusion and ensures a better atmosphere.

-- Print products that sell best in Minis are now 40% off.
+- Print products that sell best for your spring sessions are now 45% off.
 See below for more details.

-Feelings aside, its all about the cash.
-About existence. „Minis are cheap and there’s little money to be made from them,” some might say.
+Feelings aside, it's all about the cash.
+About sustenance. „Minis are cheap, and there’s little money to be made from them,” some might say.
 This does not have to be the case.
-Many make decent sale numbers with it!
+Many make decent sales numbers with it!

 Small doesn’t mean „cheap.”
 Ever driven a Mini Cooper?
-Small but far from cheap, is it not?
+Small but far from cheap.

 Ana Brandt put it like this: „It’s not about selling your soul and offering mini sessions at 60 EUR.”
-Otherwise you’ll break the market, work your way to death and lose your passion in photography.
+Otherwise, you’ll break the market, work your way to death and lose your passion for photography.

 A little math: advertising costs money.
 Ever calculate how much it would cost you to get a client for a big family shoot?
 Let’s say it costs around 100 EUR for a big family, who then pay you around 1000 EUR.
-With mini sessions, the costs are similar, but you can expect four or five times the amount of clients.
+With mini-sessions, the costs are similar, but you can expect four or five times the number of clients.